Posts tagged 24 hours

 — Linda Samuels, CPO-CD®, CVPO™

-• I prioritize self-care through meditation, journaling, walking, doing yoga, connecting with loved ones, eating healthfully, hydrating, and getting enough sleep.
+• I prioritize self-care through meditation, journaling, walking, practicing yoga, connecting with loved ones, eating healthily, staying hydrated, and getting enough sleep.

 • I am intentional with my time, avoid overscheduling, and include white space.
 That space enables me to make smoother, less stressful transitions between appointments and activities.